-Although we have received upfront and milestone payments from our license and collaboration agreements for our inactive biosimilar development programs, we have no products approved for commercialization and have never generated any revenue from product sales.
-Our ability to generate revenue and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize, ONS-5010 for the treatment of wet age related macular degeneration, or wet AMD, and our other targeted indications, and as appropriate, any of our other product candidates.
-We currently estimate that we could potentially begin generating revenue from product sales in the first half of calendar 2023, but this depends heavily on our success in many areas, including but not limited to:
+We have no products approved for commercialization and have never generated any revenue from product sales.
+Our ability to generate revenue and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize, ONS-5010 for the treatment of wet AMD, and our other targeted indications, and as appropriate, any of our other product candidates.
+We currently estimate that we could potentially begin generating revenue from product sales as early as late 2025, but this depends heavily on our success in many areas, including but not limited to:

-completing clinical development of ONS-5010 for the treatment of wet AMD and the other targeted indications, and any other product candidates we may develop in the future;
+- completing clinical development of ONS-5010 for the treatment of wet AMD and the other targeted indications, and any other product candidates we may develop in the future; - obtaining regulatory and marketing approvals for ONS-5010 and any other product candidates for which we or our partners complete clinical trials; - retaining our manufacturing partner for ONS-5010 and any approved product candidates to support clinical development, regulatory requirements and the market demand for any such approved product candidates; - launching and commercializing ONS-5010 and any other product candidates for which we or our partners obtain regulatory and marketing approval; - obtaining third-party coverage and adequate reimbursements for our products; - obtaining market acceptance of ONS-5010 and any other product candidates for which we obtain regulatory and marketing approval as viable treatment options; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter;

-- obtaining regulatory and marketing approvals for ONS-5010 and any other product candidates for which we or our partners complete clinical trials; - retaining our manufacturing partner for ONS-5010 and any approved product candidates to support clinical development, regulatory requirements and the market demand for any such approved product candidates; - launching and commercializing ONS-5010 and any other product candidates for which we or our partners obtain regulatory and marketing approval; - obtaining third-party coverage and adequate reimbursements for our products; - obtaining market acceptance of ONS-5010 and any other product candidates for which we obtain regulatory and marketing approval as viable treatment options; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; - attracting, hiring and retaining qualified personnel.
+- maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.

 Even if ONS-5010 or one or more of our other product candidates is approved for commercialization, we anticipate incurring significant costs to commercialize any such product.
-Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration, or the FDA, the European Medicines Agency, or the EMA, other regulatory agencies, domestic or foreign, or by any unfavorable outcomes in intellectual property litigation filed against us, to change our manufacturing processes or assays or to perform clinical, preclinical or other types of studies in addition to those that we currently anticipate.
+Our expenses could increase beyond our expectations if we are required by the FDA, the EMA, other regulatory agencies, domestic or foreign, or by any unfavorable outcomes in intellectual property litigation filed against us, to change our manufacturing processes or assays or to perform clinical, preclinical or other types of studies in addition to those that we currently anticipate.
 In cases where we are successful in obtaining regulatory approvals to market one or more of our product candidates, our revenue will be dependent, in part, upon:

-- · the size of the markets in the territories for which we gain regulatory approval; - the number of competitors in such markets; - the market acceptance of our products; - · the accepted price for the product; - the ability to obtain coverage and adequate reimbursement for the product; - the quality and performance of our products, including the relative safety and efficacy; and - whether we own, or have partnered, the commercial rights for that territory.
+- the size of the markets in the territories for which we gain regulatory approval; - the number of competitors in such markets; - the market acceptance of our products; - the accepted price for the product; - the ability to obtain coverage and adequate reimbursement for the product; - the quality and performance of our products, including the relative safety and efficacy; and - · whether we own, or have partnered, the commercial rights for that territory.